barthelmeh/reviewbot/README.md

 # reviewbot

-A simple slack bot designed to randomly assign a reviewer.
+A simple slack bot designed to randomly assign a reviewer created using Python with Bolt.
 Was developed for my full-year scrum project.